How to Get an Apartment in New York Without Credit

 Alternatives to Traditional Housing

-If paying extra money or finding a guarantor is not an option, you might want to find out if any relative or friends have extra room in their apartments or houses, or if someone you know already has secured an apartment and is looking for a roommate.
+If finding a guarantor is not an option, you might want to find out if any relatives or friends have extra room in their apartments or houses, or if someone you know already has secured an apartment and is looking for a roommate.

 In the same vein, there are people letting rooms in their own apartments.